yugabyte/pgjdbc/README.md

 ### From Maven

-Either add the following lines to your maven project in pom.xml file.
+Either add the following lines to your maven project in pom.xml file (Use the latest version available),
 ```
 <dependency>
   <groupId>com.yugabyte</groupId>